russellwhitaker/uap-clj/README.md

 ## Future / Enhancements

-Next up: break out browser, o/s, and device core native functions for separate execution.
+* break out browser, o/s, and device core native functions for separate execution
+* add option to source `regexes.yaml` from an S3 bucket
+* add 12factor-style management of configuration using `immuconf`

 I respond to issues filed and will happily consider pull requests.